ericlenio/escreen/README.md

 interface to make it very easy to copy text from vim running on remote systems, or just copying stdout or files on remote systems.

+# Requirements

+* Support for running on Linux and Mac OS X (though mostly built/tested on just Linux)
+* Assumes you use bash as your main shell
+* Depends on some basic standard Unix programs like gzip, grep, cut
+* Must have openssl installed

 # Profiles

 A profile is a directory containing a set of bash command files and expect